What do we do?

 Job title: Activities and Opportunities Officer

-Job description (no more than 100-150 words): As a student officer I represent the student body, in my case throughout clubs and societies.
+Job description: As a student officer I represent the student body, in my case throughout clubs and societies.
 I am responsible for securing opportunities for students to participate in extra and co-curricular activities whilst at UEA; improving the student experience by developing successful clubs, societies and student media groups; developing and supporting committee members; chair meetings with sports and societies executives and presidents; and being the voice of UEA students on employability, activities and student sport amongst other things.
 As well as that, I am the chair of the student’s union Finance Committee and sit on the Board of Trustees.
 You can talk to me about clubs (or university sport), societies, media groups, employability, union development or student’s union finance – or any general issue.

 Student Opportunities Team